 Approaching the complex, one experience more ‘levels’ or scales.
 At a distance the overall impression of a coherent city block.

-So despite being a large housing scheme with a high degree of repetition, Dronningegården do not express big mass storage allowing no no individuality.
+So despite being a large housing scheme with a high degree of repetition, Dronningegården does not express big mass storage, allowing no individuality.
 Which was and is too often a problem with large scale affordable housing projects.